Hidden Bose-Einstein Singularities in Correlated Electron Systems: Hidden Singularities

 \subsection{Normal state}

-To elucidate the hidden singularities that lies near phase transitions with broken symmetries, we specifically consider the negative-$U$ Hubbard model at a low electron density $\bar{n}\!=\!
+To elucidate the hidden singularities that lie near phase transitions with broken symmetries, we specifically consider the negative-$U$ Hubbard model at a low electron density $\bar{n}\!=\!
 N/V$, which has negligible lattice anisotropy and definitely exhibit $s$-wave superconductivity at low temperatures.
-We study this system based on the fluctuation-exchange approximation for superconductivity (FLEX-S approximation), whose $\Phi$ is given diagrammatically as Fig.~\ref{fig1} \cite{Kita11}.
-We first focus on the normal state, where the series reduces to the $\Phi$ functional of the standard fluctuation-exchange (FLEX) approximation \cite{BSW89,BS89,Kita11},
+We study this system on the basis of the fluctuation-exchange approximation for superconductivity (FLEX-S approximation), whose $\Phi$ is given diagrammatically in Fig.~\ref{fig1} \cite{Kita11}.
+We first focus on the normal state, where the series reduces to the $\Phi$ functional of the standard fluctuation-exchange (FLEX) approximation:\cite{BSW89,BS89,Kita11}